Trump tells crowd of trade dispute with Trudeau

 He said his staff found Trudeau left out some key details, pertaining to trade in goods: "(Trudeau) was right.
 Except he forgot two categories: Lumber timber; and energy.
 Other than that, he was right.
 When you add them all together, we actually have a $17 billion deficit with Canada."

-Statistics from the website of the office of the U.S. Trade Representatives — the very office handling NAFTA negotiations — paints an opposite portrait to the one Trump paints.
+Statistics from the website of the office of the U.S. Trade Representative — the very office handling NAFTA negotiations — paint a portrait opposite to Trump's.
 It says, of last year's trade balance: "The U.S. goods and services trade surplus with Canada was US$12.5 billion in 2016."

-That includes a large surplus in trade in services of $24.6 billion, mitigated by a deficit in goods of $12.1 billion.
+That reflects a large surplus in trade in services of $24.6 billion, mitigated by a deficit in goods of $12.1 billion.

 Trump's figure on Mexico was also off by almost one-third: The USTR site says the deficit with Mexico last year was about $15 billion smaller than what Trump said, or $55.6 billion in 2016.

 A number of economists have also called trade balances a questionable measure of success.
-They note that the U.S. economy has had a strong year in 2017, while the trade deficit is growing.
+They note that the U.S. economy has had a strong year in 2017, while the trade deficit is growing, and that, in any case, fluctuations are partly pegged to swings in the price of imported commodities like oil.

-Trump has repeatedly threatened to begin pulling out of NAFTA, as a negotiating ploy to pressure Canada and Mexico.
+Trump has repeatedly threatened to begin pulling out of NAFTA, as a negotiating ploy.
 Mexico has said it would leave the negotiating table if he triggers NAFTA's withdrawal clause, while Canada has not made such a threat.

 Trump told the Florida crowd: "We're gonna hopefully keep NAFTA.
 But there's a chance we won't.
 And that's okay."